 How successful has it been?

-Since 2006, over 14,000 corals consisting of more than 25 species have been propagated and transplanted back to the reef in village MPAs and village youth have received basic training in cost-effective coral propagation techniques, reef ecology and fauna, and integrating this work into guiding snorkeling tours.
-As the coral restoration work has progressed, a variety of international guests have visited specifically to observe the project and assist with coral transplanting efforts including the Governor of Tokyo, Locally-Managed Marine Area (LMMA) country representatives from all Asia-Pacific member countries, American and Australian Travel agents, study abroad programs from at least 15 U.S.-based universities, and numerous international conservation practitioners and marine educators from around the Caribbean and Pacific.
-Guest visits have provided thousands of dollars of income to the village fund, village youth, and have been used to further develop coral restoration efforts.
-Additionally, the propagation technique was adopted by American researchers studying the effects of seaweeds on corals in the district for several years providing further income generating opportunities for the local community through the preparation for and propagation of corals for use in experiments.
+As the coral restoration work has progressed, a variety of international guests have visited specifically to learn from or observe the project and assist with coral transplanting efforts including the Governor of Tokyo, Locally-Managed Marine Area (LMMA) country representatives from all Asia-Pacific member countries, Fiji government and NGO representatives, Fijian students, American and Australian Travel agents, study abroad programs from U.S. and Australia-based universities, and numerous international conservation practitioners and marine educators from around the Caribbean and Pacific.
+Guest visits have provided thousands of dollars of income to village funds, village youth, and have been used to further develop coral restoration efforts.
+Additionally, the propagation technique was adopted by American researchers for several years providing further income generating opportunities for the local community through the preparation for and propagation of corals for use in experiments.

-The coral restoration program being undertaken by the Vanua Davutukia with support from Reef Explorer serves as a pilot effort for other communities to learn from, and has resulted in improved local marine management capacity and compliance, and ecotourism strategies.
+This coral restoration program serves as a pilot effort for other communities to learn from and has resulted in improved local marine management capacity and compliance, and ecotourism strategies.
 These efforts have brought thousands of dollars into the hands of villagers and supported the continuation and expansion of coral planting efforts and capacity building for snorkeling guides.
 Overall, coral restoration activities have enhanced local marine conservation efforts by:

 - Providing economic incentives for conservation;